Dmitry-Skachkov/Wannier90_examples/README.md

 > cp silicon.gw.unsorted.eig ..

-Run Python script in order to update Wannier90 files to include GW correction:
+Run Python script in order to update Wannier90 files to include GW correction (you need to have the Python3 module with installed numpy and scipy modules):

 > python3 /Wannier90/utility/gw2wannier90.py silicon mmn amn